vinceimbat/vinceimbat/content/A life management system should free your mind.md

 sr-ease: 250
 ---

-The only worthy goal of building a [[thoughts/life management system]] is to free one's mind.
+The only worthy goal of building a [[life management system]] is to free one's mind.
 Ideally, one day, when all the most important areas of life are efficiently managed, one can spend more time in the present moment, enjoying and resting.

 A life system evolves and grows in complexity in time.
 But it doesn't have to be mature before it can provide freedom.